A woman and a man sit at a table talking about college gap year options.

 Importance of planning how to pay for your gap year experience

-Knowing in advance how you will pay for your gap year eases concerns about expenses, and having a plan in place for your time off will give you the freedom and flexibility to choose what you want to do.
+When you know in advance how you will pay for your gap year, you’ll ease concerns about expenses.
+You’ll also gain freedom and flexibility to choose what you want to do.

 Besides paying for the cost of the gap year program or for travel, you need to factor in costs for the time and money needed for passports, visas, travel insurance, and other travel documents.
 You also should think about how you will pay for food, room and board, and outside activities.